 What to Know When Choosing a Credit Card

 To be credit savvy, it’s a good idea to study the details of each card you are considering before you fill out the application.
 Some key questions to consider when evaluating card options include:

 What other fees are attached to the card?
 Under what circumstances will you be charged?

 Does the company offer balance transfers with special rates?

 Is the credit card the only service you have with the company?

-Lastly, consulting a banker is a great way to find a credit card that will work best for you on all fronts.
-We can connect you with an experienced financial professional can help to clarify “the fine print” of each card, as well as offer advice on which program will help you maximize the benefits and rewards for your particular lifestyle.
+Keep in mind, talking to a banker is a great way to find a credit card that will work best for you on all fronts.
+We can connect you with an experienced financial professional who can help clarify the benefits of each card we offer, as well as offer advice on which card program will help you maximize the benefits and rewards for your particular lifestyle.

 It’s also important to remember that while there are many companies with credit card offerings, community and local banks often offer card products with local customer service and support.
 For instance, Central Bank owns and manages its own credit card program1 while also offering a wealth of other products and services.